sandiz/qutopia-scorer/README.md

 8. if succesful, it should show the quiz setup page
 9. fill details, click update obs to update obs with scenes and source reqd.
 10. if obs looks good:
+		-> start presentation -> full screen
+		-> alt tab to obs
-		-> start virtual camera
+		-> add obs source 'Window Capture' to the relevant app for presentation -> start virtual camera
 		-> share virtual camera on discord
 		-> start recording
-		-> start presentation
+		-> alt tab back to presentation
-		-> update obs source 'PresentationApp' to the relevant app
 11. confirm everyone can see the intro obs scene
 12. press start quiz on the app to switch to quiz obs scene (it should also show the presentation)
 13. present quiz and use the form to add points